kesac/Syllabore/README.md

     }
 }
 ```
-## Sample Output with Basic Model and Validator
+## Sample Output with Basic Provider and Validator
 ```
 Naci
 Xogud